chloedepc/ai-data-transparency-odi/text/overtime_transparency.md

 - Since then, scores have generally declined across all regions, with some regions seeing sharp drops by 2024.
 - Cross-regional collaborations and South Asia maintained higher scores longer than other regions, while North America and East Asia show notable declines post-2022.
 - Different regions exhibit distinct cycles, which may be linked to local regulations, funding norms, or competitive pressures, though all regions saw a dip post-2022.
-- This recent decline may reflect a shift toward closed releases, growing commercialisation, or delayed reporting, as data from 2024–2025 is partial and may be incomplete.
+- This recent decline may reflect a shift toward closed releases, growing commercialization, or delayed reporting, as data from 2024–2025 is partial and may be incomplete.

 **Component-Level Transparency Over Time**